 “What do you want to kill a man for?”

-Billy called to his pals at the other end of the bar:
+Billy called to his friends at the far end of the bar; Saval Gutierrez, Antonio Saavedra, Dolores Gutierrez, and Lorenzo Jaramillo:

 “Come on up, boys, let’s have a drink!”